ttt-fifo/conftl/README.md

           delimiters=None)
 ```

-You must give eighter infile= or content= as input.
-You can ommit outfile= and in this case the decorated function will return the output as a string.
+You must give eihter infile= or content= as input.
+You can omit outfile= and in this case the decorated function will return the output as a string.
 Changing delimiters= is also possible.
 The function, decorated with template(...) must return dict, otherwise exception is raised.

 This type of context computation is well know by the web2py users, because this is the layout of the web2py controller.

 * **Render object**

-An object from Render class could be used in a long running processes, when you can load the object in memory once and use it multiple times for templating multiple files:
+An object from Render class could be used in a long running processes.
+Load the object in memory once and use it multiple times for templating multiple files:

 ```python